sundagy/slim-xlsx/README.md

 # slim-xlsx

 Features:
-* Read template xlsx, insert, edit & save (perfict for invoice like documents)
+* Read template xlsx, insert, edit & save (perfect for invoice like documents)
 * No any library used for xlsx
 * Styles & formats are correctly preserving
 * Insert new rows with merged cells